Electrical tape is a type of adhesive designed to work with electrical conduits. It is specially made with materials that do not conduct electricity.

-Electrical tape is used to insulate electrical wire and used to secure lighting cables.
-Today, because of its usefulness, electrical tape is used not only by electricians, but also by homeowners, athletes and musicians.
-Homeowners often use it for DIY projects around the house; athletes typically use it to mark indoor courts, and musicians often use electrical tape to do things like wrap their drumsticks for grip and comfort.
+Electrical tape is used to insulate electrical wire and secure lighting cables.
+Today, because of its usefulness, electrical tape is used not only by electricians, but also by homeowners, athletes, and musicians.
+Homeowners often use it for DIY projects around the house, athletes typically use it to mark indoor courts, and musicians often use it to do things like wrap their drumsticks for grip and comfort.

 Typically, electrical tapes are black in color, because black is resistant to ultraviolet light, but electrical tapes of other colors have their place as well.
 Namely, many electricians use different colored electrical tapes to help them differentiate between various phases of wires and voltage levels.
 This practice is so common that some colors of electrical tapes have come to indicate certain things almost universally.
 Green tape, for example, is used on earth ground wires, while brown tape has come to represent high voltage, phase A wires.
 Conversely, blue tape is understood to represent low voltage, phase C wires.

-To adhere electrical tape to exposed wires, users must carefully wrap the roll around the wire so that the tape comes off the roll and goes onto the wire smoothly and without sticking to itself.
+To adhere electrical tape to exposed wires, users must carefully wrap the roll around the wire so the tape comes off the roll and goes onto the wire smoothly without sticking to itself.
 To keep the tape on the wire as they wrap it, users should also apply light tension.
 Also, the tape must be wrapped in such a way that there are no gaps where moisture can get in or the wire itself can be exposed to people.

 In particular, PTFE tapes, which are often used to highlight areas on the floor, exhibit particularly high levels of abrasion resistance, and they can leave residue behind when they are removed.
-Mixing these two up could lead to problems, down the line when a homeowner or electrician goes to strip the wires of this tape, such as adhesive residue on the wires.
+Mixing these two up could lead to problems down the line when a homeowner or electrician goes to strip the wires of this tape, such as adhesive residue on the wires.